top of page

 09.jpg

-The area is riddled with tomb shafts.
-Their association with Chapelle Votive is not proved.
-Remains of foundations of earlier houses and/or chapels dating to the 18th dynasty are to be found here as well.
+The area is dotted with burial shafts.
+Their connection with Chapelle Votive is not proven.
+Remains of the foundations of earlier houses and/or chapels from the 18th dynasty can also be found here.

 11.jpg